TSMBennett/TSMBennett/README.md

 ## Hi there 👋
+I'm an IT Administratory looking to assist in education at my institution I've been working on API's that feed information from our Veracross database into other systems such as Google for Education and REACH Boarding.
 <!--
 **TSMBennett/TSMBennett** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.